Organising Committee Profiles

 Brian Murphy

-Dr Brian J. Murphy lectures in the School of Culinary Arts and Food Technology at the Technological University Dublin.
+Dr Brian J. Murphy lectures in the School of Tourism and Hospitality Management at the Technological University Dublin.
 He has broad gastronomic research interests but is currently focused on the role that place, story and heritage play in food and drink product engagement.
 He is keen to encourage and develop transdisciplinary links across a range of disparate research areas.
 A founding committee member of the Dublin Gastronomy Symposium, Brian has published and presented widely on various research topics including the role of “place and story” in contemporary drink culture and on how food and drink locations communicate and engage with different audiences.

 Diarmuid Cawley